ufunc/Learning-Python-Hub/Day 4/README.md

 # Focus:
 - if, elif, and else
 - While loops
-- numpy

-First of all i'm thankful to me to continue python learning hub after some unimportant break!
+First of all, I'm thankful to me to continue the Python learning hub after some unimportant break!